Get all the latest data for Algeria

 How much have property prices increased in Algeria over the past 12 months?

-Across different property types in Algeria, price increases ranged from about 4% for older apartments without modern amenities to around 9% for well-located villas and newer semi-collective homes in high-demand areas.
+Across different property types in Algeria, price increases have ranged from about 4% for older apartments without modern amenities up to around 9% for well-located villas and newer semi-collective homes in family suburbs.

 Which neighborhoods have the fastest rising property prices in Algeria as of 2026?

-As of early 2026, the top three neighborhoods with the fastest rising property prices in Algeria are Baraki and El Harrach in Algiers (benefiting from metro connectivity), and Bir El Djir in Oran (driven by university and services demand).
+As of early 2026, the neighborhoods with the fastest rising property prices in Algeria are Baraki and El Harrach in Algiers (where metro connectivity is improving), Bir El Djir in Oran (driven by strong university and services demand), and Ali Mendjeli in Constantine (newer housing stock repricing faster as demand stays steady).

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Algeria.